Programs, Services, and Events

 Residents living within the City limits of Hoover are eligible to use the Medical Alert System.

 Enhance your family safety plan with the help of Hoover PD’s Child Identification Kit.
 Our mobile system can capture identifying information such as child’s photograph, fingerprints, and parent contact.
 All of the information is burned to a CD and given to you on the spot.
 When seconds count, you’ll have the ability to give responding Officers your child’s name, photograph, and digital fingerprints.
-NOTE: HPD does not keep any of the information, it is all given to caregiver.
+NOTE: HPD does not keep any of the information; it is given directly to caregiver.
 Email here for more information

 Hoover Police Department is pleased to offer Internet Purchase Exchange Locations, or “Community Meetup Spots”, at several places throughout the City.
 These areas are for people that are buying/selling/trading items on the internet and need a place to meet with someone they might not know.
 It also eliminates the need for two strangers to exchange items at a home or a residence.

 We are always looking for ways to interact with the citizens we serve each day.
 Community policing has long been considered a framework for establishing trust between the community and the police.
 Coffee with a cop is simple; no speeches, no agendas, no specific topics.
 Just informal conversations about what matters to community residents.

 Boots vs Badges Blood Drive